-Mitigation Plans provide data for the alternatives of major flood improvements and their proposed impacts.
+Basin-specific flood mitigation plans provide data for the alternatives of major flood improvements and their proposed impacts.
 Hydraulic floodplain models provide an estimate of existing flooding and "with project" proposed conditions that include flooding extents, inundation depths, and flooding impacts to properties and buildings.
-The information contained in the Mitigation Plans can be used for some of the project data as described below.
+The information contained in the flood mitigation plans can be used for some of the project data as described below.